Fintech 🧠 Food - The Frontier of Embedded Finance

 4. Koltin - Digital Health Insurance for Mexico

 Koltin is a private healthcare service available via the phone and WhatsApp to focus on preventative care, and plans start at $3 per month.
 Underwriting takes an average of a day.
 Koltin has seen 40% MoM growth since launch and 90% retention.

 🤔 This market with public healthcare lacks a private alternative in a market that will shift demographics over the coming decades.
 While still a relatively young population, Mexico and LATAM are aging fast.
 Across the continent, many adults cannot afford care and rely on their younger, working relatives to pay unexpected bills.

 Things to know 👀

-📰 The news: PayPal's new off-ramp allows users to convert directly from Crypto to Fiat from wallets like Metamask and Ledger into their PayPal account.
-This builds on launching their own Stablecoin PYUSD and an On-Ramp product last month.
+📰 The news: PayPal also added their Stablecoin PYUSD to Venmo for a select group of users.
+PayPal says this will extend to all users in the coming weeks.
+Additionally, PayPal's new off-ramp allows users to convert directly from Crypto to Fiat from wallets like Metamask and Ledger into their accounts.
+This builds on launching their Stablecoin PYUSD and an On-Ramp product last month.

 🤔 I see this as part of the trend as Stablecoins creep towards legitimacy.
 PayPal is staking a good chunk of its reputation, staying the course with Stablecoins.
 Stablecoins are quietly becoming the legitimate edge of the crypto industry and another payments rail.